Megaphone: History

 Additionally, in ruins of Tiwanaku are stones around the central place with holes shaped in a megaphone's profile.
 Their purpose is today unknown, but as local guards can show, it is possible to amplify a human voice loud enough to hear it across a large area.

 The term 'megaphone' was first associated with Thomas Edison's instrument 200 years later.
 In 1878, Edison developed a device similar to the speaking trumpet in hopes of benefiting the deaf and hard of hearing.
 His variation included three separate funnels lined up in a row.
-The two outer funnels, which were six feet and eight inches long, were made of paper and connected to a tube inserted in each ear.
+The two outer funnels, which were 2,030 mm long, were made of paper and connected to a tube inserted in each ear.
 The middle funnel was similar to Morland's speaking trumpet, but had a larger slot to insert a user's mouth.

-With Edison's megaphone, a low whisper could be heard a thousand feet away, while a normal tone of voice could be heard roughly two miles away.
-On the listening end, the receiver could hear a low whisper at a thousand feet away.
+With Edison's megaphone, a low whisper could be heard a 300 m away, while a normal tone of voice could be heard roughly 3 km away.
+On the listening end, the receiver could hear a low whisper at 300 m.
 However the apparatus was much too large to be portable, limiting its use.
 George Prescott wrote: "The principal drawback at present is the large size of the apparatus."

 Prior to the invention of the electric microphone, some early pop singers, such as Rudy Vallée, sang with a megaphone as their quieter voices, the hallmark of a "crooner", were often not loud enough for live performances.

 Since the 1960s, acoustic megaphones have generally been replaced by electric versions (below), although the cheap, light, rugged acoustic megaphone is still used in a few venues, like cheering at sporting events and cheerleading, and by lifeguards at pools and beaches where the moisture could damage the electronics of electric megaphones.